Your temporary advisor

 • Collaborate.
 Your advisor may suggest a research project that's underway that you can participate in.
 Pairing with someone more experienced will help you learn the ropes.
 Even doing some "manual labor" for another student's project can help you to gain momentum.

 • Accept that drudgery is part of panning for gold.
-No research project worth doing is easy (or it would have already been done or found uninteresting).
-No matter what you work on, you will have to spend some of your time doing work that is not fun, e.g., writing tests and documentation, fixing bugs, collecting datasets, or pushing through proofs of less interesting lemmas.
+No research project worth doing is easy (or it would have already been done).
+No matter what you work on, you will have to spend some of your time collecting datasets, writing tests and documentation, fixing bugs, or pushing through proofs of less interesting lemmas.
 This is the nature of research.

 Embedding yourself within a research group